 When can I move off campus?

 Freshmen at Flagler College are required to live on campus for their first full academic year.
-Moving off campus is not permitted unless there are extenuating circumstances which will be reviewed by the Vice President of Student Affairs.
+Moving off campus is not permitted unless there are extenuating circumstances that will be reviewed by the Vice President of Student Affairs.
 Additionally, all housing contracts that begin during the Fall Semester are binding for the full academic year, which includes both the Fall and Spring Semesters.

 Transfer students who have completed less than 24 semester hours of credit are also required to live on campus, unless otherwise approved by the Office of Admissions.Back To Top